 - Cookout challenge

-For the shorter week (Sessions 1 & 6), campers will stay up just a few hours late, until between 12 – 1 a.m., and sleep in a few hours in the morning.
-On longer weeks (6-day program), campers will adjust their sleep schedule a little later each night, and on the last night will stay up all night, then sleep the rest of the day.
+Campers will adjust their sleep schedule a little later each night and sleep in every morning, and on the last night will stay up all night, then sleep the rest of the day.

 What To Bring

 In addition to the regular Camp Sealth packing list, Nocturnal campers should make sure to bring:

 - Sunglasses (to help simulate darkness during daylight hours)

 - Optional: eye mask and ear plugs for sleeping during the day

 All activities are led by trained and certified instructors, and special measures will be taken to ensure safety for activities facilitated in the dark.
 Campers are well-supervised and stay together as a group during daylight and nighttime hours.